metno/emep-ctm/Subrun.rst

 List of file attributes (default in parenthesis):
   - filename (‘NOTSET’) Name of the file (with path)
-  - projection (‘lon lat’) Only three categories ‘lon lat’, 'native' or any other (for example ‘Lambert ‘or ‘Stereographic’ would give the same result). 'native' means that emissions are given in the same grid as the model grid and the data is not interpolated (use it if you can).
+  - projection (‘lon lat’) Only three categories ‘lon lat’, 'native' or any other (for example ‘Lambert ‘or ‘Stereographic’ would give the same result).
+    'native' means that emissions are given in the same grid as the model grid and the data is not interpolated (use it if you can).
-  - grid_resolution (an approximate value is computed from the lon and lat, if no value is given) It does not need to be exact (cannot be exact on a sphere anyway!).
-This grid_resolution steers the interpolation algorithm; A large value will force the code to subdivide each emission gridcell in large number of pieces, that are assigned to the model grid.
+  - grid_resolution (an approximate value is computed from the lon and lat, if no value is given).
+    It does not need to be exact (cannot be exact on a sphere anyway!).
+    This grid_resolution steers the interpolation algorithm;
+    A large value will force the code to subdivide each emission gridcell in large number of pieces, that are assigned to the model grid.
 Larger values means smoother interpolation, but more cpu time.
   - periodicity (‘time’) How often the values are updated.
     Can be ‘yearly’, ‘Monthly’, ‘hourly’ or ‘time’. ‘hourly’ or ‘time’ means that the time as defined in the netcdf is used to define when to fetch a new record.
     The timestamp must correspond to the end of the time period of validity.
     For ‘yearly’ monthly timefactors are applied, if a sector is defined.
     For ‘monthly’ and ‘yearly’, an hourly timefactor is applied if a sector is defined.
 For ‘hourly’ or ‘time’, no additional timefactors are applied.
   - factor (1.0) multiplicative factor for all sources in the file
   - units ('NOTSET') will be used as default for sources units if set.
   - apply_femis (true) whether to apply the femis reductions to the sources of this file.